Kevin002023/FODA/README.md

 # How to download this repository

-Go to the URL for the repository on GitHub at https://github.com/Kevin002023/FODA.
-Click the green code or download button
+1. Download Anaconda.
+2. Download VsCode or use JupyterNotebook via browser (https://jupyter.org/try).
+3. Clone the repository from  https://github.com/Kevin002023/FODA.
+4. Open via VsCode or JupyterNotebooks.

 # **Software Used**
 This project was done on Jupyter Notebooks using Python 3.11.15. on the editor Visual Studio Code V 1.75.1.
 It was used to produce both the code and this README.md file.